Jonathan-Dain-42/RNA-Blood-Phenol-Extraction/RNA-Blood-Phenol-Extraction-Protocol-Phase_Seperation.md

 3. Check phase separation: 50-60% of the volume should be clear aqueous phase.
 If separation is poor, add an additional 100 μl 1-Bromo-3-chloropropane and repeat shake-incubate-spin step.
 Centrifugation separates the mixture into 3 phases: a colorless upper aqueous phase containing total RNA, an interphase containing DNA, and the red organic phase containing proteins.
 4. Carefully collect up to 500 μl of the aqueous phase, making sure not to disturb interphase or lower organic phase, and place in clean 96-well plate taking care to place sample into correct well.

+**The rest of this protocol will be performed by the benchtop Kingfisher Flex robot in room 3204**

 # RNA Purification:
 1. Add equal volume of ethanol (95-100%) to sample lysed in TRI-Reagent, mix via vortex for 30 seconds.
 2. Add *20uL* MagBinding Beads and mix well for 10 minutes.
 3. Transfer tubes/plate to the magnetic stand until beads have pelleted, then aspirate and discard the cleared supernatant. *Note this must be discarded in the proper waste receptical.*
-**The rest of this protocol will be performed by the benchtop Kingfisher Flex robot in roon 3204**
 4. Add *500uL* MagBead DNA/RNA Wash 1 and mix well.
 Pellet the beads, and again discard the supernatant.
 5. Add *500uL* MagBead DNA/RNA Wash 2 and mix well.
 Pellet the beads, and again discard the supernatant.
 6. Add *500uL* ethanol (96-100%) and mix well.
 Pellet the beads, and again discard the supernatant.
 7. Repeat Step 6 of RNA Purification.
-8. Add *50uL* DNase 1 Reaction Mix and gently mix for 10 minutes.
-9. Add *500uL* RNA Prep Buffer and mix well for 10 minutes.
+8. Add *500uL* RNA Prep Buffer and mix well for 10 minutes.
 Pellet the beads and discard the supernatant.
-10. **Repeat steps 6-7 of RNA Purification.**
+9. **Repeat steps 6-7 of RNA Purification.**
-11. Dry the beads for 10 minutes or until fully dry.
+10. Dry the beads for 10 minutes or until fully dry.
-12. Add *50uL* of DNase/RNase-Free Water and mix well for 5 minutes.
+11. Add *50uL* of DNase/RNase-Free Water and mix well for 5 minutes.
-13. Transfer the tubes to the magnetic stand until beads have pelleted, then aspirate and dispense the eluted RNA into labeled microcentrifuge tube.
+12. Transfer the tubes to the magnetic stand until beads have pelleted, then aspirate and dispense the eluted RNA into labeled microcentrifuge tube.
-14. Place eluted RNA into -80 unless for storage until further processing/sequencing.
+13. Place eluted RNA into -80 unless for storage until further processing/sequencing.

 # Decon:
 1. Dispose of all reagents that came in contact with TRI-Reagent (tips, tubes, aqueous waste, etc.) into the label waste container.